 If your loved one dies in hospital

-5. If your loved one dies in hospital, they will be taken to a mortuary either at the hospital or in another location such as a funeral home.
+If someone dies in hospital, they will be taken to a mortuary either at the hospital or in another location such as a funeral home.
 The bereavement team within the hospital will let you know where your loved one has been taken.

-3. A doctor will liaise with the Medical Examiner and the Medical Certificate Cause of Death (MCCD) will then be scanned and emailed to the Register Office.
+A doctor will speak with the Medical Examiner and the Medical Certificate Cause of Death (MCCD) will then be scanned and emailed to the Register Office.
 There is no need to collect this.

 You are legally required to register a death within five days from when the Medical Examiner has issued the MCCD.